rjblee/Gym_Coming_Soon/README.md

 # Gym_Coming_Soon

-A simple front end only webpage, using HTML and CSS.
+A simple front end only webpage, just using HTML and CSS.

 # Screenshots